King Edward VI Camp Hill School for Girls

 Admissions

-Birmingham has 8 grammar schools, including King Edward VI Camp Hill School for Girls, Sutton Coldfield Grammar School for Girls, and 6 more schools.
-Families here see boys', girls', and co-ed options.
+Birmingham has 8 grammar schools, including King Edward VI Camp Hill School for Girls, Sutton Coldfield Grammar School for Girls, and 6 more schools, with boys', girls', and co-ed options.

 Walsall is a two-school cluster through Queen Mary's Grammar School and Queen Mary's High School.
-Together they give families both boys' and girls' schools.
+Together they provide both boys' and girls' schools.

 Wolverhampton Girls' High School is the only grammar school based here, so this part of West Midlands has one girls' grammar option.